IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

 About build templates
 ~~~~~~~~~~~~~~~~~~~~~

-Packer uses a simple json manifest to define templates for packer to build
+Packer uses a simple JSON manifest to define templates for Packer to build
 images and containers from.
 The templates used to build Ubuntu VM for OMS and
 kickstart the provisioning process are included in the `oms-kickstart
 repository`_.
-On an OMS Host, these templates could be found in
+On an OMS host, these templates could be found in
 ``/var/oms/src/oms-kickstart/packer/templates/``.

 .. _oms-kickstart repository: https://github.com/IDCubed/oms-kickstart/tree/master/packer